Finances

 Banking

-You may also choose* to open a checking/savings account with an external, local financial institution (UT Federal Credit Union, Huntington, etc.).
+We encourage student organizations to choose from one of the two local financial institutions (UT Federal Credit Union, Hor Huntington) to handle the internal finances of the organization.
 In order to do this you will need to apply for an Employer Identification Number (EIN) through the IRS website.
 Click here for detailed instructions.

 *Majorly funded student organizations are not allowed to open external accounts.
 Not sure if your organization is majorly funded?
 Consult the Dean of Students Accountant.